abcmer/fortunes/README.md

 # fortunes

-Read all the fortunes you desire, without getting full.
+All the fortunes you desire, without getting full.

 ## Getting Started